TL;DR

 1. The Vehicle Value Shortfall (The GAP Insurance Gap)

-As our earlier example showed, depreciation is the enemy of the car owner.
-Guaranteed Asset Protection (GAP) insurance is a separate policy designed to bridge this exact financial gap if your car is written off.
+As our earlier example showed, depreciation is the enemy of the car owner. subject to terms Asset Protection (GAP) insurance is a separate policy designed to bridge this exact financial gap if your car is written off.

 - How to Spot the Gap: Your standard motor policy document will state it pays "market value" at the time of loss.
 It will not mention clearing your finance or returning you to the original invoice price.

 - The Solution: Consider a GAP policy if your car is new, nearly new, or on finance.
-An expert broker like WeCovr can help you find the right motor insurance and advise on whether GAP insurance is suitable for your circumstances.
+A WeCovr specialist or one of our broker partners can help you find the right motor insurance and advise on whether GAP insurance is suitable for your circumstances.

 2. Inadequate Legal Cover

-Many drivers assume "Comprehensive" means they are covered for legal fees.
+Many drivers assume "Comprehensive" means they may be covered for legal fees.
 This is false.
-Motor Legal Protection is almost always an optional extra.
+Motor Legal Protection is usually an optional extra.
 Without it, you would have to fund your own legal battles.

-- How to Spot the Gap: Look for "Motor Legal Protection" or "Legal Expenses" in your policy schedule.
+- How to Spot the Gap (illustrative): Look for "Motor Legal Protection" or "Legal Expenses" in your policy schedule.
 If it's not listed, you don't have it.
 If it is, check the cover limit—is it £50,000 or £100,000?
 A lower limit may be insufficient for serious cases.

-- The Solution: Always add Motor Legal Protection to your policy.
+- The Solution: typically add Motor Legal Protection to your policy.
 The small annual cost is insignificant compared to the potential legal bills.

 3. The Courtesy Car Myth

 The term "courtesy car" is misleading.
-Most policies offer a very basic provision that is not guaranteed.
+Most policies offer a very basic provision that is not subject to terms.

 - How to Spot the Gap: Read the "Courtesy Car" section of your policy booklet carefully.
 Look for phrases like "subject to availability," "for the duration of the repair," and "if your car is repairable."
 These clauses mean you get nothing if your car is stolen and not recovered, or written off.

-- The Solution: If you rely on your car daily, upgrade to a Guaranteed Hire Car add-on.
-This ensures you get a car, often of a similar size, for a fixed period (e.g., 21 days) regardless of the incident's outcome.
+- The Solution: If you rely on your car daily, upgrade to a subject to terms Hire Car add-on.
+This can help you seek a car, often of a similar size, for a fixed period (e.g., 21 days) regardless of the incident's outcome.

 4. The Business Use Blind Spot